8:00AM - 5:00PM

 Clean the Kitchen

 To clean the kitchen thoroughly, check the space behind and beneath your appliances.
 Once you move them out of the way, you’ll see a lot of dust and grime that accumulated there.
 Make sure you scrub everything before you put your appliances back in their space.
 After you’ve done this, it’s time to clean all appliances.
 Be especially careful with the fridge.
-Remove and clean the refrigerator’s shelves and drawers and the interior.
+Remove and clean the refrigerator’s shelves drawers and the interior.
 Once you’re done with that, wipe down cabinets and counters.
 Lastly, pour 1/4 cup baking soda down the drain, followed by one cup white vinegar, to remove sink odors and prevent clogs.

 Disinfect the Bathroom